How To Create HEALTHY BOUNDARIES

 Existing

-Not responding to things not worth your energy
+Not responding to things that drain your energy

 Outgrowing parts of yourself